navy-linux/navylinux.org/content/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "Navy Linux is a recompilation of the Red Hat Linux project just as the centOS Linux project has been for all these years."
-lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+lead: "Navy Linux is a recompilation of the Red Hat Linux project just as the centOS Linux project has been for all these years."
-date: 2020-10-06T08:48:57+00:00
+date: 2021-01-03T08:47:36+00:00
-lastmod: 2020-10-06T08:48:57+00:00
+lastmod: 2021-01-03T08:47:36+00:00
 draft: false
 images: []
 menu: